aws-cloudformation/aws-cloudformation-resource-providers-sso/aws-sso-instanceaccesscontrolattributeconfiguration/docs/README.md

 _Update requires_: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)
 #### InstanceAccessControlAttributeConfiguration

-> **NOTE**: The InstanceAccessControlAttributeConfiguration property has been deprecated but is still supported for backwards compatibility purposses.
-We recomend that you use  `AccessControlAttributes` property instead. purposes
+The InstanceAccessControlAttributeConfiguration property has been deprecated but is still supported for backwards compatibility purposses.
+We recomend that you use  `AccessControlAttributes` property instead.

 _Required_: No

 _Type_: <a href="instanceaccesscontrolattributeconfiguration.md">InstanceAccessControlAttributeConfiguration</a>